solliancenet/ica-wbs/Starter-artifacts/Resources/containerization-starter/README.md

 ## How to use the starter step-by-step

-## Exercise 1: Create and run a Docker application

 **Duration**: 40 minutes

 In this exercise, you will take the starter files and run the node.js application as a Docker application.
 You will create a Dockerfile, build Docker images, and run containers to execute the application.